 The maker movement is about taking pride in creating quality items, generating jobs and building a more robust local economy.
-And so we were honored and gratified to end 2015 by being included in the recently published book, Portland Made: The Makers of Portland’s Manufacturing Renaissance by Kelley Roy, who founded the Portland makerspace ADX in Southeast Portland.
+And so we were honored and gratified by being included in the recently published book, Portland Made: The Makers of Portland’s Manufacturing Renaissance by Kelley Roy, who founded the Portland makerspace ADX in Southeast Portland.

 This urban manufacturing renaissance is taking place across the country, an encouraging trend we detailed in our Huffington Post blog and one we’re looking forward to helping strengthen in the coming year.